NumbaCruncha/RoadDetection/README.md

 This is an image segmentation problem requiring pixel-wise binary classification of the input image resulting in a two-class output image.
 An extension of a fully connected convolutional network (FCN) was selected to solve this problem as it is suitable for use with a small number of training examples.

 **Solution Architecture:**
 U-net provides good segementation capability using a symmetrical downsampling and upsampling network of layers which is more efficient than an FCN.
-A pre-existing open-source implemtation (tf_unet) was utilised for this purpose.
+A pre-existing open-source implementation (tf_unet) was utilised for this purpose.

 **Optimisation:**
 - Input images were scaled from (3200, 4800) down to (400, 600) to circumvent resource constraints.